mk-fg/reliable-discord-client-irc-daemon/README.md

 option, e.g. if there're problems with them in rdircd or client.

 [IRCv3 typing notifications]: https://ircv3.net/specs/client-tags/typing

+<a name=hdr-not_getting_messages_in_some_of_200_join.8aTB></a>
+### Not getting messages in some of 200+ joined discords

+Official discord clients normally only get all messages from a single discord that is open, and not all joined ones, which doesn't work for rdircd, where everything needs to be sent to an IRC client.

+Normally that doesn't seem to be an issue, and requesting discord to deliver messages for all joined discords works, but apparently not when there's just too many of them - reportedly not with >200 joined discords, for instance.

+Setting `only-track-irc-joined = yes` in \[discord\] section can help with this use-case, only selectively enabling delivery of messages for discords where at least some IRC channel is joined (incl. per-discord monitor/leftover ones).

+This can allow either using only relevant-enough discords from rdircd, or maybe even connecting to multiple rdircd instances side-by-side, joining different discord channels on each of them, to work around the issue that way.

+This option can also be useful to lower amount of network traffic from discords that you don't want to leave, but don't care to keep up with via IRC either.

 <a name=hdr-warning_session_auth_rejected_unexpected.ZboG></a>
 ### WARNING :: Session/auth rejected unexpectedly - disabling connection